 Re-size An Image:

-A typical configuration for resizing an image would be as below:
+A typical configuration for resizing an image would be as follows:

-The ‘maintain_ratio’ property tells the library that, the original ration must need to be maintained while resizing, if set to ‘true’.
+The ‘maintain_ratio’ property tells the library that the original ratio must need to be maintained while resizing if set to ‘true.’

-On controller, after the upload functionality, use the code workflow would as below:
+On the controller, after the upload functionality, use the code workflow below:

 Wow!
-See, how easy it is actually?
-We don’t need to get into all raw details of the task.
-Just setting configuration and call the method doing our work very fine.
-Rest of the operations are also as simple as this.
-Keep reading….
+See how easy it is?
+We don’t need to get into all the raw details of the task.
+Setting the configuration and calling the method does our work very fine.
+The Rest of the operations are also as simple as this.
+Keep reading.

 Crop An Image:

-Lets use a sample configuration file to crop an image is much similar as re-size configuration:
+Let’s use a sample configuration file to crop an image that is much similar to re-size configuration:

-Now, on controller, use the code workflow as below.
-This is almost similar as the re-size functionality, except the main ‘resize()’ method replaced by ‘crop()’ method.
+Now, on the controller, use the code workflow as below.
+This is almost similar to the re-size functionality, except the main ‘resize()’ method is replaced by the ‘crop()’ method.

 Rotate An Image:

-Well, as the functionality indicates, we will must provide the rotation angle, how much the image will be rotated.
-Lets use the configuration as below:
+Well, as the functionality indicates, we will provide the rotation angle, and how much the image will be rotated.
+Let’s use the configuration as below:

-Similar as earlier implementations, same workflow will do the work here as well. except the core method call:
+Similar to earlier implementations, the same workflow will do the work here as well.
+Except for the core method call:

 Water-Mark An Image:

-To watermark on an image, two important settings are the type of watermark(wm_type) and the watermark content (‘wm_text’ if type text , ‘wm_overlay_path’ if type image).
-There are many for settings for this feature, but, for now, the following settings will be enough to create a text watermark:
+To watermark an image, two necessary settings are the type of watermark(wm_type) and the watermark content (‘wm_text’ if type text, ‘wm_overlay_path’ if type image).
+There are many settings for this feature, but for now, the following settings will be enough to create a text watermark:

-after uploading the image file and codeigniter image manipulation library loaded with correct configuration, the following code on controller will do the work of watermark properly:
+After uploading the image file and codeigniter image manipulation library loaded with the correct configuration, the following code on the controller will do the work of the watermark properly:

-Here is a screenshot about how the demo application would look like in rotation mode selected:
+Here is a screenshot of how the demo application would look in rotation mode selected:

 Further References:

 Read the official image library documentation for in-depth details of the configuration settings.
-Please let me know if you are having any issue/comments.
+Please let me know if you are having any issues/comments.
 Happy coding 🙂

 how to display image without folder and should directly come from database